 - Building plumbing fixture selection and the rainwater cisterns combine for an annual savings of over 5 million litres of potable water

 - Extensive photovoltaic solar panel array located on the commercial tower produces approximately 86,000 kWh of energy annually

 - Connected to the EnWave district energy system

 - Underfloor demand control air distribution system

-- Occupancy and daylighting sensors installed on all interior office lighting
+- Occupancy and daylight sensors installed on all interior office lighting

-- A podium roof top garden provides occupants a venue in which to enjoy an outdoor space in a dense urban area
+- A podium rooftop garden provides occupants with a venue in which to enjoy outdoor space in a dense urban area

 - Achieved 15% recycled content, and 35% regional content for construction materials